Dwayne Leverock: 2007 Cricket World Cup

+Legacy

 With the shock of the death of Bob Woolmer, British tabloid fury at Andrew Flintoff's drunken shenanigans and sub-continental unhappiness at underperforming superstars, Leverock became the feel-good hit of the 2007 Cricket World Cup.
 Bermuda coach Gus Logie, the former West Indies international, is an admirer of left-arm spinner Leverock.
 "He's big and because of that he attracts a lot of attention, but it does not deter him," Logie says.
 Dwayne's performances in the 2007 World Cup won him the Bermuda Sun Sports Personality of the Year for the second year running.
 Dwayne remarked that 2007 "has been a memorable year."